marco-colonna/memory-game/README.md

 Additional development of this project will be slow as it was created for a course I have now completed.

-I would like to use this project to stay familiar with assembly language by adding features and changes periodicly.
+I would like to use this project to stay familiar with assembly language by adding features and changes periodically.